 Messrs.
-Greenwald, Osteboe and Peterpaul serve on the Compensation Committee, but not the Compensation Aministration Committee.
-Messrs, Osteboe and Greenwald are employees of the Corporation.
+Greenwald, Osteboe and Peterpaul serve on the Compensation Committee, but not the Compensation Administration Committee.
+Messrs.
+Osteboe and Greenwald are employees of the Corporation.
 Mr. Osteboe is also the Chairman of the ALPA-MEC and an officer of ALPA.
 United and ALPA are parties to a collective bargaining agreement for United's pilots represented by ALPA.
 Prior to February 1994, Mr. Peterpaul was the General Vice President of the IAM.
 United and the IAM are parties to collective bargaining agreements for United employees of the various classes or crafts represented by the IAM.
 During 1994, ALPA-MEC and the IAM entered into various agreements with the Corporation and United in order to accomplish the Recapitalization.
-Pursuant to those agreements, the Corporation paid or reimbursed certain fees and expenses incurred by ALPA, ALPA-MEC and the IAM in connection with the Recapitalization, including the \$80,000 per month consulting fee and expense reimbursement (\$549,867 in the aggregrate, including third party reimbursements made in 1995 for pre-Recapitalization expenditures) to which Mr. Greenwald was entitled for the period Agreement dated as of January 1, 1994 with ALPA and the IAM.
+Pursuant to those agreements, the Corporation paid or reimbursed certain fees and expenses incurred by ALPA, ALPA-MEC and the IAM in connection with the Recapitalization, including the \$80,000 per month consulting fee and expense reimbursement (\$549,867 in the aggregate, including third party reimbursements made in 1995 for pre-Recapitalization expenditures) to which Mr. Greenwald was entitled for the period January 1, 1994 through July 11, 1994 pursuant to his Retention Agreement dated as of January 1, 1994 with ALPA and the IAM.